4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

 ## Deploy Process

-There are two ways to deploy a SASjs app on Viya:
+There are two ways to deploy a SASjs app on SAS Viya:

 1. Using the SASjs CLI directly
 2. Using a SAS Deployment Program (generated using the CLI)

-To use the **CLI approach**, perform a [sasjs auth](https://cli.sasjs.io/auth/) followed by a [sasjs servicepack deploy](https://cli.sasjs.io/servicepack).
+To use the **CLI approach**, run the [authenticate](https://cli.sasjs.io/auth/) and the [deploy](https://cli.sasjs.io/servicepack) commands.
 This will require a client/secret pair, and is performed from a laptop or an isolated pipeline.
 The deploy process makes exclusive use of standard Viya APIs, and will create the necessary folders / deploy the Jobs and frontend Files.

 The **SAS Program Deployment approach** simply means, running the SAS code in SAS Studio.
 The program can be very big, as it will contain the entire frontend, as well as all the SAS Services and Jobs (and if no production, Tests).
 Each Job and frontend File are deployed one by one using the Viya APIs, invoked by SAS code.  **No client/secret is required**, as the SAS session will make use of the `oauth_bearer=sas_services` setting in `proc http`.
 The deployment macros are listed [here](https://core.sasjs.io/dir_f3c9615c6d389fd64e9075885fcd8e6e.html).